-Keep in mind that the home inspector is not able to give you advice on whether or not you’re getting a good price for your home, but they will be able to give you insight on what you’re getting for your money, and how much may be needed for repairs and upgrades.
+Keep in mind that the home inspector is not able to give you advice on whether or not you’re getting a good price for your home.
+However, they will be able to give you insight into what you’re getting for your money.
+They will also be able to give you an estimate of how much you’ll need to spend on repairs and upgrades.
 It’s also good to remember that a home inspection is a physical inspection, not an X-ray.
 If problems are hidden, like foundation issues or hidden wall pests, they could potentially go unseen during the inspection and appear at a later time.

 The biggest thing to keep in mind during a home inspection?
 It is NOT a pass or fail test.
 No home can fail a home inspection.
-And no home will completely “pass” either.
+No home will completely “pass” either.
 All homes have their imperfections.
-The goal of the home inspection is to describe the home’s physical condition and indicate which items and/or elements need repairs or replacements, so to give you a better understanding into the home you are purchasing.
-That better understanding will give you the confidence you need to move forward with your home-buying decision.
+The goal of the home inspection is to describe the home’s physical condition and indicate which items and/or elements need repairs or replacements.
+This is to give you a better understanding of the home you are purchasing.
+The goal is for this knowledge to give you the confidence you need to move forward with your home-buying decision.